cca/equella_scripts/utilities/metadata-csv/readme.md

 }
 ```

-To edit items, the CSV passes to the modify script can't use the labels.
-It needs a UUID column, version column, and then full-specified metadata xpaths.
+To edit items, the CSV passed to the modify script can't use the labels.
+It needs a UUID column, version column, and then fully-specified metadata xpaths.

 | uuid | version | /xml/mods/name/namePart | /xml/mods/abstract
 |---|---|---|---